highfidelity/fake_braintree/README.md

 will fail).
 Setting `verify_all_cards!`, on the other hand, will prevent creation of customers with bad credit cards - Braintree won't even get to trying to charge them.

-## Spork

-To use fake\_braintree with Spork, do this:

-    # Gemfile
-    group :test do
-      gem 'fake_braintree', :require => false
-    end

-    # spec/spec_helper.rb
-    Spork.each_run do
-      require 'fake_braintree'
-      # ...other FakeBraintree configuration, for example:
-      # FakeBraintree.verify_all_cards!
-    end

-    # features/support/env.rb
-    Spork.each_run do
-      require 'fake_braintree'
-      # ...other FakeBraintree configuration, for example:
-      # FakeBraintree.verify_all_cards!
-    end

 ## Generating transactions